Welcome to SpitfireSpares.com airframe section

 Overseas buyers please contact me for a shipping quote.

-P 38 Lightening Flap spars (pg1 air)
+P 38 Lightening Flap Spars (pg1 air)

 Here is a pair of P 38 Flap spars they appear to be straight and in good condition.